 Stretching along the stunning waters of the Adriatic Sea and inland towards Hungary, Croatia is one of Europe’s crossroads.
 A popular destination since the nineteenth century, it boasts more than 1000 years of history.
 Not surprising, as there are infinite things to see and do in the country.
-Its architecture hints at rule by ancient Rome, Venice, the Ottomans, and Austria-Hungary.
+Its architecture hints at the changing rule, from ancient Rome, Venice, the Ottomans, and Austria-Hungary.
 Blending at least four different cultures from all four corners of the earth, its design is diverse.
 There can be little doubt that this stylistic melting pot, can produce the Most Beautifully Designed Hotels in Croatia.
 The designers are able to take inspiration from the Venetian defenses of Dubrovnik and the glass cube of the National and University Library in Zagreb.
 That is why we have curated this list of the most beautifully designed hotels in Croatia.
 Don’t miss out on the most stylish places to stay.

 Hotel Lone Rovinj

 This hotel is located on the coast of Croatia’s Istria region a short distance from ancient Rovinj and Pula.
 Unlike these cities, Hotel Lone Rovinj is a striking modern structure.
 It takes the form of a concave triangle of curved white lines that stand out against an ancient woodland backdrop.
 Inside, straight lines are equally hard to find, while its rooms are reminiscent of the cabin of a luxury yacht.
 Private balconies overlooking the woods or the gleaming Adriatic complete the look.
 At the same time, each room is finished to a high standard with light woods.
 Check out all our selected hotels in the Istrian Riviera region here.